Frequently asked Questions

-All of our logs are harvested green in Idaho by local loggers working directly for (change to with) Lodge Logs and Timber.
+All of our logs are harvested green in Idaho by local loggers working directly with Lodge Logs and Timber.
 This allows us to offer a higher quality product at a competitive price.
 Most manufactures buy their products through a broker or another mill and have limited control over their quality of logs used to manufacture their log packages.

 What’s the R-factor of your log walls?

 R-factor is not a reliable indicator of the energy efficiency of solid wood walls because it ignores what’s known as the “mass effect”.
 That effect has shown in a couple of different studies that the log walls act as a heat bank, storing energy that can be released back inside (or outside) as temperatures change.
 For example, during a winter’s day the logs will actually store heat and release that heat back into the inside of the home in the evening; a framed wall simply passes that daytime heat through its various layers until it ends up outside.
 Of course, air infiltration is the primary culprit in heat loss.
 In a study performed by the National Association of Home Builders’ (NAHB) Research Center, the low log home air infiltration rate contributed to a predicted annual heating energy use comparable to that predicted for a conventionally framed home with 2×6 framing.
 Your home will only be as efficient as the way your home is put together and how well the logs are dried for less shrinkage and settling.
 We feel that by using our thru-bolt system and drying our logs down below industry standards, we produce one of the best log homes on the market.